pivotal/docs-tap/cli-plugins/apps/debug-workload.hbs.md

 		- *Resolution*:
 			- Run  `docker logout registry` and `docker login registry` commands and specify the valid credentials for the registry.
 	- *Message*: Writing `registry/project/workload:latest`: Writing image: HEAD Unexpected status code *400 Bad Request* (HEAD responses have no body, use GET for details)
 		- *Cause*: Certain registries like Harbor or GCR have a concept of `Project`.
-400 Bad request is sent when either the project does not exists, the user does not have access to it, or the path in the `—source-image` flag is missing either project or repo.
+400 Bad request is sent when either the project does not exists, the user does not have access to it, or the path in the `—source-image` flag is missing either project or repository.
 		- *Resolution*:
 			- Fix the path in the `—source-image` flag value to point to a valid repo path.